 "Certain duties, apart from any written contract, arise upon the formation of an employment relationship."
 T-N-T Motorsports, Inc. v.
 Hennessey Motorsports, Inc., 965 S.W.2d 18, 21-22 (Tex.
 App.-Houston [1st Dist.]
 1998, pet. dism'd).
 Malliaros and Neill each had a common law duty not to compete with BAI during their employment; this duty was separate from and independent of any contractual duties they undertook in the "Agreement Between Shareholders."
 See Gaal v.
 BASF Wyandotte Corp., 533 S.W.2d 152, 154-55 (Tex.
 Civ.
 App.-Houston [14th Dist.]
 1976, no writ) (affirming the enjoinment of a former employee from contacting customers solicited prior to leaving employment, but observing that employer lost its right to prevent that employee from competing for customers upon the termination of employment in the absence of a post-termination covenant not to compete).
 As officers and employees of BAI, they also had a duty not to disclose or use BAI's confidential and proprietary information for their own benefit.
-See T-N-T Motorsports, 965 S.W.2d at 22.
+See T-N-T Motorsports, Inc. 965 S.W.2d at 22.
 Likewise, the common law imposes on all persons a general duty not to defame others.
 Atlantic Lloyd's Ins.
 Co. of Tex. v.
 Susman Godfrey, L.L.P., 982 S.W.2d 472, 475 (Tex.
 App.-Dallas 1998, pet. denied).
 The "Agreement Between Shareholders," however, contains no express prohibition against pre-termination competition, unauthorized use of BAI's confidential and proprietary information, or disparagement of BAI, nor does it identify any of these specific common law duties as contractual obligations.

 Texas case law has consistently held that "courts cannot make contracts for the parties."
 Holman v.
-Meridian Oil, Inc., 988 S.W.2d 802, 807 (Tex.
-App.-San Antonio 1999, pet. denied) (refusing to find liquidated damages clause imposed duty to release "any lease" where the only express provision governing expired leases was contained in separate paragraph of lease addendum).
+Meridian Oil, Inc., 988 S.W.2d 802, 806-7 (Tex.
+App.-San Antonio 1999, pet. denied) (refusing to find liquidated damages clause imposed duty to release "any lease" where the lease in question had no express provision imposing a duty to release expired leases in which no activity has occurred.)
 When parties have entered into a valid contract, an appellate court does not have the power to place an interpretation upon the contract and its terms which the parties did not express.
 Id. at 806.
-We find that because the "Agreement Between Shareholders" does not contain provisions expressly prohibiting or restricting the conduct which forms the basis of BAI's tort claims, this case does not present a DeWitt scenario.
+We find that, because the "Agreement Between Shareholders" does not contain provisions expressly prohibiting or restricting the conduct which forms the basis of appellants' tort claims, this case does not present a DeWitt scenario.